Forensic Linguistics (MA) Part-time

 |Admission Tutor contact(s)|

 A 1st or upper 2nd class UK honours degree, or equivalent is usually required.
-The MA/Diploma in Forensic Linguistics is suitable for graduates who hold degrees related to language, linguistics or law-related disciplines.
+The MA in Forensic Linguistics is suitable for graduates who hold degrees related to language, linguistics or law-related disciplines.
 No legal background will be assumed.

 Applicants whose first language is not English are normally expected to have a minimum IELTS score of 7 overall.